A Rough Guide To Boston’s Allston/I-90 Megaproject

 This is a story that StreetsblogMASS expects to cover in detail over the next few years, but on this page (which will be updated as new details become available), we're providing a high-level overview to help people understand the broad outlines of what's being proposed, and how advocates are hoping to improve the plans before it goes under construction for most of the 2020s.

 Where is it happening?

 The project area encompasses a 90-acre wedge of land that's shaped like a stingray swimming towards Belmont.
 It's about a mile south of Harvard Square, and about 3 miles to Government Center in downtown Boston:

 What's being proposed

-This design has evolved considerably since 2014 and is likely to evolve further in the next few years, but this map illustrates the project’s major elements as of October 2019 (note that as of June 2020, MassDOT has proposed a larger, 4-track West Station, and is now considering a new alternative for the “throat” area, near the BU Bridge):
+This design has evolved considerably since 2013 and is likely to evolve further in the next few years, but this map illustrates the project's major elements as of May 2022:

 Why is MassDOT doing this?

 In 2013, the private-sector freight railroad CSX vacated its railyards in the project area, which freed up 30 acres of land between the Turnpike and the commuter rail line.

 Around the same time, MassDOT started raising the alarm that the viaduct carrying I-90 through this area was in bad shape, and needed to be replaced (see the presentation slide at right, from April 2014).